Cookies on

 You should have absolutely no problem with recognition of a psychology degree from a good university.
 If you are satisfied with the overall quality of the university and the reputation of its psychology department then it is unlikely that you will ever be at a disadvantage if you study psychology abroad.

-We have heard recently that it is important to choose a course with British Psychology Society accreditation.
-Currently no international degrees are accredited by the BPS.
+Having said that, we have heard recently that it is important to choose a course with British Psychological Society accreditation.
+To date the society has not had a process for considering international degrees for accreditation and therefore no international degrees are currently BPS accredited.

 Does it make sense to study psychology abroad?